 The group recorded a few songs the same day in the same studio where Paul Anka recorded his first single (Diana).
 Paul even sang backup vocals on one of their recordings.
 Their first single became Black Slacks, a song that Joe and Jimmy had written.

 The group began appearing all over the country on a long road trip over the next few months.
-During a stop in Las Vegas, they appeared on the Nat King Cole tv show and performed two of their songs live.
-The single peaked at #17 on the Hot 100 in October.
+During a stop in Las Vegas, they appeared on the Nat King Cole television show and performed two of their songs live.
+Their single peaked at #17 on the Hot 100 in October.